citp/privacy-policy-historical/h/ho/hot/hotels.co.uk.md

 Dallas, Texas 75240
 USA

-This Privacy Statement is effective as of 10/04/15
+This Privacy Statement is effective as of 28 November 2016